INFLATED, DEFLATED, FLATLINED

 "I based it off what I saw in your art: breathing into a clean slate.
 Like the edges look a bit diseased (not in an ugly way, I just don't know how else to put it), which reminded me of how my old lungs looked.
 Then the center is clean and fresh.
 There's 'motion' in your art that really does make me think of breathing -- I love it."

-To the right you will find “Our Breath” in it’s entirety.
+Below you will find “Our Breath” in it’s entirety.

 Check out Brad's blog post about the collaboration here.